KevinMKang/CSC309-A1/README.md

 There are two types of posts that can be made: text posts or photo posts.
 Each post should contain the timestamp of when the post was made, as well as the profile's name and photo.

-Text post: There is a text box into which you can enter text, and a button which 'posts' this text onto your profile feed.
+**Text post**: There is a text box into which you can enter text, and a button which 'posts' this text onto your profile feed.

-Photo post: There is a text box into which a URL to a photo can be entered, and a button which 'posts' this photo onto your profile feed.
+**Photo post**: There is a text box into which a URL to a photo can be entered, and a button which 'posts' this photo onto your profile feed.
 No need to worry about file type checking or anything to make sure that the input is indeed a URL for a photo.

 #### Interaction 2: Liking